X

 This analysis empowers you to make informed decisions and develop effective strategies to drive success.

 A SWOT analysis is a necessary tool for both small and large enterprises.
-A SWOT analysis can assist you in selecting a business model and gaining a competitive edge if you're launching a new venture.
+A SWOT analysis can help you select a business model and gain a competitive edge if you're launching a new venture.

-Every year, established companies want to do a SWOT analysis.
+Every year, established companies should do a SWOT analysis.
 Consider it your yearly State of the Business report.
-Possessing it will enable you to:
+Having one in place will help you:

 • Address issues